Thailand Phuket

 Patong is the undisputed centre of tourism in Phuket.

-With numerous hotels, you’ll find everything from the island’s cheapest options to some of the most luxurious (especially at the smaller beaches just west of Patong).
+With numerous hotels, you’ll find everything from the island’s cheapest options to some of the most luxurious.

-Choices are abundant here.
-While some might find the area overwhelming, others see it as the ultimate holiday experience.
+There are so many choices here.
+While some might find Patong overwhelming, others see it as the ultimate holiday experience.

 As the major tourist hotspot, it can feel commercialised, crowded and not as authentic as other areas on the island.
-If you’re looking for a more laid-back atmosphere, Patong might not be the ideal spot.
+However, if you’re wondering where to stay in Phuket for a fun, social holiday, Patong is the obvious answer.

 It’s worth noting, though, that the area around Bangla Road can be noisy, especially if you’re not there to party all night.